Beijing 2022 cross-country skiing wrap-up – top stories, moments and records

 Top three moments

-A somewhat surprising development of Beijing 2022 was the performance of the female German team, who won medals in both team events.
-In the women's team sprint, they delivered one of the most exciting finishes the sport has witnessed, finishing ahead of Sweden and ROC behind by less than a second.
+A somewhat surprising development at Beijing 2022 was the performance of Germany's women's team who won medals in both team events.
+In the team sprint, they delivered one of the most exciting finishes the sport has witnessed, finishing ahead of Sweden and ROC behind by less than a second.

-The most incredible part of the story is that the skier who ended the race, Victoria Carl, was not supposed to be on the team.
-She replaced Katherine Sauerbrey, who withdrew from the event.
+The most incredible part of the story is the skier who ended the race, Victoria Carl, who was not included in the team initially.
+She replaced Katherine Sauerbrey, who had to withdraw from the event.

 Relief was the first big emotion felt during the first cross-country skiing competitions, the skiathlon races (30km for men and 15km for women).
 Norwegian Therese Johaug, who has 14 World Championship titles, won her first Olympic gold medal in the inaugural medal event of the Games.
 Alexander Bolshunov (ROC) seemed equally pleased with his victory, four years after claiming three silver medals and a bronze at PyeongChang 2018.